Modular invariance on $S^1 \times S^3$ and circle fibrations: Introduction and conjecture

 Given a Lagrangian CFT, one can unambiguously define the partition function on a manifold $\mathcal{M}^{d}$ if the path integral is invariant under large diffeomorphisms (i.e. the mapping class group) of the manifold.
-This requirement in the case of a two-dimensional CFT on $\mathbb{T}^2=S^1_\beta \times S^1_L$ gives invariance under $SL(2,\mathbb{Z})$, which forces spins to be integral and implies a high-temperature/low-temperature duality $Z(\beta/L) = Z(L/\beta)$.
+This requirement in the case of a two-dimensional CFT on $\mathbb{T}^2=S^1_\beta \times S^1_L$ gives invariance under $SL(2,\mathbb{Z})$, which requires operators to have integer spin and implies a high-temperature/low-temperature duality $Z(\beta/L) = Z(L/\beta)$.
 For higher-dimensional CFTs on $\mathbb{T}^d$ the theory becomes invariant under $SL(d,\mathbb{Z})$.
 The question of whether high-temperature/low-temperature dualities of this nature extend to CFT partition functions on $S^1_\beta \times S^{d-1}_R$ for $d>2$ has been discussed \cite{Cardy:1991kr} since the case of $d=1$ was understood \cite{Cardy:1986ie}.
 While free fields have certain properties under modular transformations \cite{Kutasov:2000td}, there is no general behavior.

 Much of the power of modular invariance is rather simply stated, and more general: in a Lorentz-invariant theory you are free to label whichever direction you want as time.
 When doing thermal physics this is an invariance under swapping a thermal cycle with a spatial cycle.
 Odd-dimensional spheres can be understood as circle bundles, so there is an appetizing $S^1_L$ that one cannot help but try to swap with the thermal $S^1_\beta$.
 For $\beta = 2\pi/p$ for some non-negative integer $p$, this would mean that the sphere partition function at some temperature would be related to the lens space partition function at some other temperature.
 This is \emph{not} true in general.
 However, the conjecture of this paper is that it is true asymptotically as the two cycles shrink to zero size.
-In other words, we have \be \kp Z\left[S^1_{2\pi/k} \times \lensp\right] = \kp Z\left[S^1_{2\pi/p} \times \lensk\right],\qquad p,k\in \mathbb{Z}^+\,. \ee The partition function often diverges exponentially in $k$ or $p$ in this limit, so the proper equality is stated in terms of a $k$- or $p$-normalized free energy $\log Z$.
-We will often leave this implicit.
+In other words, we have \be \kp Z\left[S^1_{2\pi/k} \times \lensp\right] = \kp Z\left[S^1_{2\pi/p} \times \lensk\right],\qquad p,k\in \mathbb{Z}^+\,. \ee The partition function often diverges exponentially in $k$ or $p$ in this limit, so the proper equality is stated in terms of a $k$- or $p$-normalized free energy $\log Z$, or more cleanly by dividing through the equation by e.g. $\kp Z\left[S^1_{2\pi/p} \times \lensk\right]$.
+I will often leave this implicit.
 The equality is meant to hold independent of precisely how we take the limit, i.e. for arbitrary ratio $p/k$.